kitswas/VirtualGamePad/FAQ.md

 ## The default mapping doesn't work for me.
 What do I do?

+You can:

+1. Change the controls in-game, if the game supports it.
-You can change the mapping in the source code and build the server yourself.
+2. Change the mapping in the source code and build the server yourself.

 With a bit of remapping, almost everything is playable.
 The server will eventually have a GUI for changing the mapping.

 ## I want to change the colour of the gamepad

-Again, this is something that will be added in the future.
+This is already implemented on the main branch.
+The feature will be shipped in the next release.
-I have already prepared nice alternate colours for the gamepad.

-If you are can build the app yourself, you can change the primary colours in [ui/theme/Color.kt](https://github.com/kitswas/VirtualGamePad-Mobile/blob/main/app/src/main/java/io/github/kitswas/virtualgamepadmobile/ui/theme/Theme.kt).
+If you are building the app yourself, you can add more base colours in [app/src/main/java/io/github/kitswas/virtualgamepadmobile/data/BaseColor.kt](https://github.com/kitswas/VirtualGamePad-Mobile/blob/592ef996af1b61f2cf848e3e01b97d2a1098f493/app/src/main/java/io/github/kitswas/virtualgamepadmobile/data/BaseColor.kt).
-The app will generate tonal variations of the primary colour for the rest of the UI.
+The app will generate tonal variations of the base colour for the rest of the UI.

 ## You mentioned cool upcoming features.
 When will they be available?